deplicator/deplicator.github.io-source/src/resume/resume-basic.md

 **Summer of 2013**

 Built a user friendly interface to tests the on-board computer of the [Orion Multi-Purpose Crew Vehicle][2], making life a little better for some NASA engineers.

-### Burgess Specialty Fabricating
-_Information Technology Administrator_
-**2010 - 2014**

-Upgraded all clients and virtualized on site servers.
-Created extensive internal documentation.
-I was confronted with developing solutions for a variety of unique manufacturing equipment.

 ### Lone Star University
 _Student_